OnDataEngineering/OnDataEngineeringContent/_technologies/hortonworks-data-platform.md

 * [Druid](/technologies/druid) was added in tech preview in HDP 2.6
 * The following components were deprecated in HDP 2.6 and removed in HDP 3.0: [Apache Falcon](/technologies/apache-falcon), [Apache Flume](/technologies/apache-flume) (advice is to consider [HDF](/technologies/hortonworks-data-flow) instead), [Apache Mahout](/technologies/apache-mahout) (advice is to consider [Spark MLLib](/technologies/apache-spark/mllib) instead), [Apache Slider](/technologies/apache-slider) (being folded into YARN), [Hue](/technologies/hue) (advice is to consider [Ambari Views](/technologies/apache-ambari/ambari-views) instead) and Cascading.
 * The following components were deprecated in HDP 2.6 as they were being moved into other Hortonworks products/offerings as of HDP 3.0, however this deprecation appeared to be reversed in HDP 2.6.4: [Apache Accumulo](/technologies/apache-accumulo), [Apache Kafka](/technologies/apache-kafka), [Apache Storm](/technologies/apache-storm) and [Cloudbreak](/technologies/cloudbreak/)
-* Solr 7 was added in HDP 3.0, with HDP Search upgraded to 3.0 and still available, however only supporting Solr 6

 ## Release History